imSamaritan/miniORM/README.md

 - **Immutable Builder Pattern**: Each query method returns a new instance, preserving immutability
 - **Singleton Connection Pool**: Single shared pool across all miniORM instances with automatic cleanup
-- **Flexible WHERE Conditions**: Support for multiple operators and type casting
+- **Flexible WHERE Conditions**: Support for multiple operators including IN/NOT IN and type casting
 - **Logical Operators**: Chain conditions with AND/OR operators, orWhere, andWhere methods, and grouping with andGroup/orGroup
 - **Auto Resource Management**: Pool automatically closes on process exit
 - **Debug Support**: Built-in debugging with configurable namespaces